The Prevalence of Human Trafficking

 First, we aren’t exposed enough to the horror and the reality of the lives of slaves.
 We can’t empathize or understand what they go through because we are often ignorant of it entirely.
 Second, the scale of trafficking is so extremely large, that it can be easy to mark off as too big of a problem for us to do anything about.
 The most recent consensus is that more than 40 million people live in slavery around the world today.
 That is more slaves in the world than ever before.
 Much of the slavery is consolidated in Asia and Africa.
 But if the slaves were equally distributed across humanity around the globe, that means approximately 1 in every 200 people would be a slave!

 This is staggering, but this is true.
-We believe human trafficking is the greatest injustice of our time.
+We believe human trafficking is one of the greatest injustices of our time.
 And we are committed to helping end it.

 So we are standing in the places where governments are failing their people, where the judicial system is not enforcing laws, and where there is no force of will to stand in the way.
 That’s where we are working to convince people of value that they don’t necessarily see.